-Phase Possible interventions Phase 1 Tutor with DoL support 5 points - Tutor Parent/Carer email.
+Phase Possible interventions Phase 1 Tutor with HoY support 5 points - Tutor Parent/Carer email.
 Positive report.
 10 points - Tutor Parent/Carer call On Report to Tutor.
 15 points - Parent meeting.
 Tutor contacts staff with specific advice tailored for individual.
 Individual rewards system to focus on areas of concern.
 Can use tutor mentors/prefects to help the student.
 Coping strategies, fidget aids etc. Pastoral Manager meeting.
 School Well Being Officer meeting.
 Academic / Pastoral concern form completed.
-Phase 2 Director of Learning (DoL) with SLT support Previous interventions are repeatable.
-20 points - DoL Parent/Carer phone call 25 points - DoL Parent/Carer meeting.
+Phase 2 Previous interventions are repeatable.
+20 points - HoY Parent/Carer phone call Head of Year (HoY) with SLT support 25 points - HoY Parent/Carer meeting.
 Positive report.
-DoL report - Break time, lunch time and end of day check in.
+HoY report - Break time, lunch time and end of day check in.
 SENCo assistance.
 Time out Card.

+- Colostiva ramaval from lassan hatsnot

 Selective removal from lesson hotspot.

-Meeting staff members and DoL to resolve issues.
+Meeting staff members and HoY to resolve issues.

 1:1 meetings with student for mentoring support.

 Internal Exclusion used strategically.

 Advice sought from SLT link.

 Move Tutor Group.

-Referral to external agencies if required - such as EWS, Social Care.
-ELSA.
+Referral to external agencies if required.

+• ELSA.

 Referral to School nurse.

+Referral to School Pastoral Support.

+Possible referral to other external services, context dependent.

-Referral to School Well-being Officer.
-Referral to www.onyourmind.co.uk or Barnardo's new service See, Hear, Respond Referrals to www.onyourmind.co.uk or Barnardo's new service See, Hear, Respond can be feature at all phases. https://www.barnardos.org.uk/see-hear-respond Where catch-up premium or other funding is available, this will be used to support development of the pupil Phase 3 SLT with DoL support Previous interventions are repeatable.
+Where catch-up premium or other funding is available, this can be used to support

+development of the pupil.

+Previous interventions are repeatable.

 35 points - SLT Parent/Carer phone call.

 40 points - SLT Parent/Carer meeting.

 SLT report - Break time, lunch time and end of day check in.

+Unchanged and unchecked behaviour can have a detrimental effect on others and in

+Phase 3 instances where this is the case internal exclusions can be longer or at another

+C1 T 111 setting.

-Unchanged and unchecked behaviour can have a detrimental effect on others and in instances where this is the case internal exclusions can be longer or at another setting.
-Pupils reaching SLT intervention will remain on report to SLT for the remainder of a school term once they reach that threshold.
-Team around the Child meetings with other educational professionals.
+SLT with Pupils reaching SLT intervention will remain on report to SLT for the remainder of a

+HoY school term once they reach that threshold.

+support Team around the Child meetings with other educational professionals.

 Internal exclusion for longer amount of time.

 Internal exclusion at other setting.

+STEPS provision at another setting for a period of 2 to 6 weeks.

 Investigate the possibility of Alternative Provision or Managed Move.